osl-incubator/makim/README.md

     Show the help menu
   --version
     Show the version of the installed MakIm tool.
-  --config-file CONFIG_FILE
+  --config-file MAKIM_FILE
     Specify a custom location for the config file.

 If you have any problem, open an issue at: https://github.com/osl-incubator/makim
 ```

-As you can see, the help menu automatically adds information defined by all the `help` key, inside the `.makim.yaml` file.
+As you can see, the help menu automatically adds information defined by all
+the `help` key, inside the `.makim.yaml` file.